LakshMatai/INF554Project/README.md

 Downloaded all the node-Modules via command line `install` statements.
 From all the node modules utilized bootstrap, pooper, d3 and jquery node-modules instead of directly importing through cdn.
 For this assignment, instead of using the CDN link of D3 used te D3 provided in the node modules.

+We have used an extra particles.js library in our project.
+In case if you download the project code, make sure to install particles.js using command `npm install particles.js --save`

+For plotting maps and citites on maps we have used topojson, hence you also need to install topojson too.
+Use command `npm install topojson`

 #### Visual-Studio